Manor Leas Junior Academy

 The curriculum is divided into subjects and the majority of these are taught weekly (PE, Computing, PSHE and Handwriting) or daily (English and Mathematics).
 In addition a number of subjects are taught in blocks.

-Below you will find information on the content of the curriculum in each year group.
+Below you will find information on the blocking for 2019/20.